awesome-algorand/awesome-algorand/README.md

 - [Pera Wallet](https://github.com/perawallet) - Secure, open source and community driven wallet for both mobile and desktop devices.
 Maintained by the team behind official Algorand Wallet.
 - [Method Wallet](https://methodwallet.app/) - Algorand Wallet you'll love.
 - [Defly Wallet](https://defly.app/) - Defly is an Algorand wallet with great suit of integrated DeFi features.
-- [Daffi Wallet](https://www.daffi.me/) - Daffi is a mobile wallet for Algorand with integrated access to Daffi platform.
 - [Exodus](https://www.exodus.com/) - Exodus is a multi-cryptocurrency wallet that supports Algorand.
 - [A-Wallet](https://a-wallet.net/) - AWallet is an open source, HTML only, corporate friendly, and secure Algorand wallet.
 - [Liquid Auth](https://github.com/algorandfoundation/liquid-auth) - Liquid Auth is a self-hosted authentication service that provides a simple way to associate Passkeys to KeyPair(s) commonly found in cryptocurrencies.
 In addition to authentication, Liquid Auth provides a Peer to Peer signaling service.
 Not only can you authenticate users, but you can also establish secure connections between them.